Published:

 The Focus: Efficiency Through Transparency

-Blockchain eliminates the coordination overhead between different parties, as everyone accesses the same, incorruptible data source (Single Source of Truth across Organisations).
+Blockchain reduces the coordination overhead between different parties, as everyone accesses the same, tamper-resistant data source (Single Source of Truth across Organisations).

 FAQ